 - Parents or eligible students have the right to inspect and review the student's education records maintained by the school.
 Schools are not required to provide copies of records unless, for reasons such as great distance, it is impossible for parents or eligible students to review the records.
-Schools may charge a fee forcopies; Parents or eligible students have the right to request that a school correct records which they - believe to be inaccurate or misleading.
+Schools may charge a fee for copies; - Parents or eligible students have the right to request that a school correct records which they believe to be inaccurate or misleading.
 If the school decides not to amend the record, the parent or eligible student then has the right to a formal hearing.
 After the hearing, if the school still decides not to amend the record, the parent or eligible student has the right to place a statement with the record setting forth his or her view about the contested information; - Generally, schools must have written permission from the parent or eligible student in order to release any information from a student's education record.
-However, FERPA allows schoolsto conditions (34 CFR § 99.31): Policy & Procedure for Registration/and Academic Record Information 16; School officials with legitimate educational interest; Other schools to which a student is transferring; Specified officials for audit or evaluation purposes; Appropriate parties in connection with financial aid to astudent; Organizations conducting certain studies for or on behalf of the school; Accrediting organizations; To comply with a judicial order or lawfully issued subpoena; Appropriate officials in cases of health and safety emergencies; and State and local authorities, within a juvenile justice system, pursuant to specific State law.
+However, FERPA allows schools to disclose those records, without consent, to the following parties or under the following conditions (34 CFR § 99.31): Policy & Procedure for Registration/and Academic Record Information 16;

+- School officials with legitimate educational interest; - Other schools to which a student is transferring; - Specified officials for audit or evaluation purposes; - Appropriate parties in connection with financial aid to a student; - Organizations conducting certain studies for or on behalf of the school; - Accrediting organizations; - To comply with a judicial order or lawfully issued subpoena; - Appropriate officials in cases of health and safety emergencies; and - State and local authorities, within a juvenile justice system, pursuant to specific State law.